geraldgsh/energy-tracker/README.md

 Core features are;

 a.
 Take energy measurements of various room.
 b.
-Communicates the information to the cloud for monitoring.
+Communicates the information to cloud for monitoring.
 c.
 Keeps track of prepaid units and warns user when unit balance is running low.

 E-Leaf have just released an open tender for a tracking mobile app.
 The tender calls for a basic proof of concept with the following hard requirements.